Why You’re Not Losing Weight

 Exercising Too Little or Wrong

-Exercise is, of course, a crucial element to weight loss, but it’s hard to know if you’re doing the right workouts or burning enough calories.
-Start by looking at your overall program to get a sense of how much you’re exercising and how much you really need.
+Of course, exercise is essential for weight loss, but it can be difficult to know if you’re doing the right workouts or burning enough calories.
+Begin by assessing your overall program to determine how much you’re exercising and how much you actually require.

-For weight loss, experts often recommend 60 to 90 minutes of exercise each day.
-If you’re doing high-intensity workouts, that number drops to up to 30 minutes.
+Experts often recommend 60 to 90 minutes of exercise per day for weight loss.
+If you do high-intensity workouts, that time can be reduced to as little as 30 minutes.
+(11)

-If you’re not close to that, this gives you a place to start.
-This doesn’t mean you have to start working out for almost two hours a day.
-In fact, that’s a bad idea if you’re not used to that level of exertion, as it could lead to injury, burnout, or overtraining.
+If you’re not there yet, this is a good place to start.
+This does not imply that you must begin exercising for nearly two hours every day.
+In fact, if you’re not used to that level of effort, it’s a bad idea, as it could lead to injury, burnout, or overtraining.

-Either you need to increase your workout time and intensity to match your weight loss goals.
-Or, you need to change your weight loss goals to match what you’re actually doing.
+To meet your weight loss goals, you must either increase your workout time and intensity.
+Alternatively, you may need to adjust your weight-loss goals to reflect what you’re actually doing.

-In addition to exercise, try to be as active as you can: Take regular breaks from the computer, take walks whenever possible, stretch, wear a pedometer to see how many extra steps you can get in, limit your TV time, etc.
+Try to be as active as possible in addition to exercising: take regular breaks from work, go for walks whenever possible, stretch, wear a a FitBit or Apple watch to see how many extra steps you can get in, and so on.

 You’re Not Giving Your Body a Challenge or Changing Up Your Work Out Routine

-As you begin to work out more and start to make exercise a habit, it’s important that you vary your workouts and alternate days you’re doing cardio and strength training, as well as the muscle groups you’re working.
-Doing the same workout over and over again conditions your body to stay comfortable and not work hard to burn calories and build muscle.
+When you start working out more and making exercise a habit, it’s important to mix up your workouts and alternate days between cardio and strength training, as well as the muscle groups you work.
+Repeating the same workout causes your body to become accustomed to staying at ease rather than working hard to burn calories and build muscle.